HenryG-code/HenryG-code/README.md

 - 👋 Hi, I’m @HenryG-code
 - 👀 I’m interested in ... all things IT
 - 🌱 I’m currently learning ...
 Software engineering
 - 💞️ I’m looking to collaborate on ...
-Projects
+Sofware projects
 - 📫 How to reach me ... gagianohenry@gmail.com

 <!---